 To say the least, Detroit is popular with anglers and non-anglers alike.
 If you prefer solitude, this might not be your favorite place on a hot July weekend.
 There tends to be a good bit of horsepower on the water when summer is in full swing.

 This is a year-round fishery, but picking up a limit tends to be easiest in the spring, when the reservoir is near its seasonal high water mark – and the stocking is intense.

 ODFW also often will stock another couple of batches of rainbow trout up here in the early fall, likely in September and/or October, and fishing at Detroit Lake that time of year can be quite good and the weather pleasant.

 Trolling is common along both sides of Piety Island near the reservoir’s middle and along the drop-offs on both sides between the island and the boating deadline near the dam.

 A fish finder will come in handy.
 More dispersed fish in open water at moderate depths often will be trout, while schools of fish marked in deeper water may be kokanee.

 The incoming streams bring cold water from high in the Cascade Mountains and this also is frankly where many of the reservoir’s trout are planted during the hotter months.

 The North Santiam Arm is good for boaters but also offers one of the better opportunities for bank fishing during the warm season.
 Bait fishing is common in this area.

-You might occasionally catch native cutthroat trout in the river and creek arms or elsewhere in the reservoir, where they drop down from the streams.
+You might occasionally catch native cutthroat trout in the river and creek arms or elsewhere in the reservoir, as they sometimes drop down from the streams.